kryptokrona/kryptokrona-docs/docs/guides/mining/Using-Termux.md

 Then, it'll open the config file where you can [configure it](#configuring-ninjarig).
 After that, you can run `./ninjarig-notls` to run the miner.

-Had to alter the original, hence why pulling from SoreGums' repo instead of source.
-The part removed doesn't work on Android.
-All credit for NinjaRig is to be directed to [bogdanadnan](https://github.com/turtlecoin/ninjarig).

 ## Configuring NinjaRig

 A few notes: